 While many think you should start at the beginning of any book, while true in most cases, the Bible is a little different.
 It is best to look at each of the 66 books of the Bible as individual books that inform and help reveal the entire story of God’s plan.

 Once you have a good understanding of Jesus and the gospel message, head to the beginning of the book at Genesis.
-Jesus was there at the beginning so it is exciting to read it with that truth already in your understanding of the story.
+Jesus was there at the beginning (although not called out by name) so it is exciting to read it with that truth already in your understanding of the story.
+Read John 1 alongside Genesis to see Jesus in Genesis.
 Feel free to read through Exodus if you want to get a good understanding of Moses.
 Then go back to the New Testament and start reading through all the gospels: Matthew Mark Luke and John again.
 Remember they are all the same account from 4 different perspectives.